Populating 3D Scenes by Learning Human-Scene Interaction: Experiments

 \textbf{Comparison between \posa and \place:} We follow the same protocol as above, but this time we directly compare \posa and \place.
-The results are shown in Tab. \ref{table:affordanceEval___POSA_vs_PLACE}.
-We see again that \posa, which combines contact and semantic information, performs better than its contact-only variant.
-The results also show that \posa, clearly outperforms \place by a large margin.
-We think that this is because of three reasons.
+The results are shown in Tab.~\ref{table:affordanceEval___POSA_vs_PLACE}.
+Again, we find that adding semantics improves realism.
+There are likely several reasons that \posa is judged more realistic than \place.
 First, \posa employs denser \jargonContact information across the whole \smplX body surface, compared to \place's sparse distance information through its \bps representation.
 Second, \posa uses a human-centric formulation, as opposed to \place's scene-centric one, and this can help generalize across scenes better.
 Third, \posa uses semantic features that help bodies do the right thing in the scene, while \place does not.
 When human generation is imperfect, inappropriate semantics may make the result seem worse.
-Please note that \place generates a posed body mesh for a given scene, while our method samples one from the \agora dataset and places it in the scene using a generated \modelname~ \featMap.
-The former is arguably a hard task, while our sampling can both help and harm performance, as samples are scene-agnostic. \modelname can be combined with any method that generates body meshes.

-Although our method is more realistic than previous work and quantitatively performs well most of the time, the results are not always fully natural; sometimes people sit in strange places or lie where they usually don't.
+Fourth, the two methods are solving slightly different tasks. \place generates a posed body mesh for a given scene, while our method samples one from the \agora dataset and places it in the scene using a generated \modelname~ \featMap.
+While this gives \place an advantage, because it can generate an appropriate pose for the scene, it also means that it could generate an unnatural pose, hurting realism.
+In our case, the poses are always ``valid'' by construction but may not be appropriate for the scene.
+Note that, while more realistic than prior work, the results are not always fully natural; sometimes people sit in strange places or lie where they usually would not.